Energy-Pathways-Group/GLOceanKit/docs/classes/transforms/wvtransformconstantstratification/geostrophicenergy.md

 ## Discussion

-Total energy of the geostrophic portion of the flow, including both interior geostrophic solutions and surface geostrophic solutions.
+Total energy of the geostrophic portion of the flow.